-- · is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and - does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO. - Examples of such behaviour could include, but are not limited to: - · being over friendly with children - having favourites - taking photographs of children on their mobile phone, contrary to school policy - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

-· humiliating students.
+- · is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and - does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO. - Examples of such behaviour could include, but are not limited to: - · being over friendly with children - · having favourites - taking photographs of children on their mobile phone, contrary to school policy - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - · humiliating students.

-School should ensure that their low-level concerns policy contains a procedure for sharing confidentially such concerns which is clear, easy to understand and implement.
-A good low-level concerns policy will simply be a reflection and extension of the school's or college's wider staff behaviour policy/code of conduct.
+Schools and colleges should ensure that their procedure for dealing with low-level concerns contains a process for timely and appropriate information sharing which is confidential, clear, easy to understand and implement.
+An effective low-level concerns process will simply be a reflection and extension of the school's staff code of conduct and safeguarding and child protection policy.